 Modern technology makes many things easier, including having a child.
 The latest apps designed for mothers can help you keep track of your baby’s development.
 Especially useful are those that help mothers remember which breast their child last nursed on and how long ago it was.

 Every app has its advantages, so whether you go for simplicity or multiple functions, it’s important to choose the one that best suits your needs.

-You can get the following apps free of charge from the App Store or from Google Play.
-This is only a small selection of all the ones available.
+You can download the following apps free of charge from the App Store or from Google Play, but this is only a small selection.

-Medela AG, which also initiated the annual breastfeeding campaign in Switzerland, has come up with “MyMedela”, an app designed to help pregnant women and new mothers record and evaluate their breastfeeding and baby-related activities around the clock.
-You can use the app to track the times you breastfeed and pump milk, how long the baby sleeps, when you change its nappies, and its height and weight.
+Medela AG has come up with “MyMedela,” an app designed to help pregnant women and new mothers record and evaluate their breastfeeding and baby-related activities around the clock.
+You can use the app to track the times you breastfeed and pump milk, how long the baby sleeps, when you change its nappy, and its height and weight.
 It also includes a guide with experts’ answers to frequently asked questions on pregnancy and breastfeeding.

 sante24 – the free health advice helpline

 The doctors and medical specialists at sante24 are available around the clock to provide free information and expert advice to SWICA customers and to answer questions about breastfeeding and being a new mother.
 Tel. +41 (0)44 404 86 86